 Most people do not take the LSAT more than once: approximately 73.7% of all test takers subject themselves to the joy of the LSAT only once, 21.8% take it twice, and about 4.5% take it more than twice (these people also sleep on beds of broken glass or, of course, teach LSAT courses).

 So, of those LSAT students who take the LSAT more than once, do they generally improve their score?
 And, if so, is it enough improvement to really make a difference?
 By analogy, if I were going to choose a new diet, first I want to know if it is going to work, and second I want to know if any weight loss would be enough to improve my luck with the ladies (the whole “I have a good LSAT score” thing is starting to fall a bit flat).

-Here is how to interpret the table: students who scored a 140 on their first LSAT and then took the LSAT again improved by an average of 2.7 points.
+According to the LSAC, students who scored a 140 on their first LSAT and then took the LSAT again improved by an average of 2.7 points.
 In addition, 69% of the students who took the LSAT again improved their score, 7% saw no change, and 24% unfortunately had a decrease in their score.

 Interestingly, the numbers are pretty consistent across the board.
 When people do swallow their pride and take the LSAT again, they generally improve by about 2 to 3 points and roughly 70% of students are able to improve their score.
 So it would seem that the answer to the first question is yes, it is likely that you will improve your score if you take the LSAT again (although far from guaranteed).